 What Is Shavuot?

-So, what is Shavuot?
-We’re first told about it in Exodus 34:22.
+Shavuot is first mentioned in Exodus 34:22.

 “For six days you are to serve, But on the seventh day, you are to cease, at plowing, at grain-cutting, you are to cease.
 The Pilgrimage-Festival of Weeks [Shavuot] you are to make for yourselves, of the first-fruits of the wheat cutting.”